 Pet Loss and Kitty Considerations

 The surviving pets often begin to act differently when their companion cat or dog first becomes sick or starts to decline.
 For people, this can be a time of preparation, and some of our grieving may be done well in advance of the pet’s actual death.
 Dr. Barbara Kitchell, a veterinary cancer specialist, says that grief counseling often is part of what caring veterinarians naturally do.

 We can’t know if surviving pets realize their companion animal friends will soon die, but they certainly do act as though aware a change has--or will--occur.
 In fact, many sensitive cats (and dogs) react to their owners’ emotional upset and grieve in response to our own changes of behavior over the heartache.

-Although it sounds macabre, sometimes it can be helpful to allow the surviving pet to say “goodbye” to the body after a furry friend has died.
+Although it sounds macabre, sometimes it may be helpful to allow the surviving pet to say “goodbye” to the body after a furry friend has died.
 They may sniff and examine the body, cry or ignore it all together--and any reaction should be considered normal.
 That’s the only way we can explain to them what has happened to their friend, and why a beloved cat- or dog-friend has disappeared from their life.
-Viewing the friend's body allows them to understand he's not coming back.
-They still grieve but aren't driven to look for their missing buddy.
+Viewing the friend's body allows them a chance to understand he's not coming back.
+They still grieve but hopefully aren't driven to look for their missing buddy.